Industrial Sensor Networks

 The goal of a collaboration with Airbus was to evaluate off-the-shelf wireless technologies for different applications in the aeronautic sector with emphasis on the connectivity of sensors in passenger airplane cabins.
 We specified industry-relevant applications, usage scenarios, and quality of service requirements and considered regulatory aspects.
 The first question was the choice of technology: IEEE 802.11 (WiFi) offers high data rates but is power hungry; IEEE 802.15.1 (Bluetooth) and IEEE 802.15.4 (ZigBee, WirelessHART, ISA100.11a) are cheaper and more energy efficient at lower data rates; but all three typically operate in unlicensed bands and thus may interfere with devices carried by passengers.
 This led us to ultra-wideband (UWB) communications standardized in IEEE 802.15.4-2011 as an alternative technology.
 UWB devices transmit short pulses, thus spreading the signals to be transmitted over a large bandwidth.
 UWB has many unique features that are relevant for industrial environments: It comes with precise self-localization and permits high dates rates up to 27 Mbit/s over short distances with low power consumption.
 State-of-the-art UWB transceivers have a small form factor, and their noise-like signal is difficult to detect and robust against narrowband jamming.
 In fact, UWB transceivers are mainly used for localization tasks today, but our objective was to asses their suitability for real data communications.
 As part of our activities, we presented a proof-of-concept for an UWB sensor network deployed in a passenger cabin of a commercial Airbus.
 We investigated the packet loss rate and studied combinations of spatial and temporal diversity to improve performance.
 These measurements were the first ones reported for state-of-the-art UWB devices in such a setting and shed light on the potential of UWB to support emerging aeronautic applications.
 Our work presented at the ACM International Conference on Modelling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM) in 2017 received the best paper award.
 Related experiments with UWB devices were also conducted in two industrial scenarios, namely a large-size aircraft assembly hangar and a medium-size production hall, and inside an Ariane5 launch vehicle, assessing received signal power fluctuations and connectivity.

-Our recent work in this area is done in two applied projects with regional partners.
+Our more recent work in this area is done in two applied projects with regional partners.
 In UWB4I, we build on UWB to develop and test a self-powered industrial sensor network for condition monitoring.
 A number of applications with different requirements for communications and measurement processing are being investigated.
 We bring three design dimensions together: energy management, networking, and data analysis.
 The interactions between them are the core of our approach and drive the solutions for the particular applications.
 Another, very large project is “Dependable, secure and time-aware sensor networks (DESSNET)”.
 Several use cases for measurement collections have been defined with Treibacher Industrie, focusing on predictive maintenance.
 The main challenge is to establish a wireless network in an environment full of steel constructions and chemicals.
 For this purpose, we currently test a Long Range Wide Area Network (LoRaWAN), which combines robustness against small-scale fading with ultra low energy consumption at the expense of limited data rates.

 Selected Publications